The Best Kumo Cloud Alternative for Local Mitsubishi Control

 Will It Work on Your Unit?

-The quick proxy: if your unit runs on Kumo Cloud today (or MELCloud in Europe), that's a reliable sign it has a CN105 port and will work here.
+Quick proxy: if your unit runs on Kumo Cloud today, or MELCloud in Europe, that's a reliable sign it has CN105 and will work here.
 Still, take five minutes and confirm your unit has CN105 for certain.
 It's the difference between a clean swap and ordering hardware for a unit that can't use it.

 Two Ways to Run It Locally